cogsys-tuebingen/prdarts/README.md

-# Prune and Replace DARTS: Exploring vast NAS spaces with network morphisms
+# Prune and Replace NAS
 by Kevin Alexander Laube and Andreas Zell, [on arxiv](https://arxiv.org/abs/1906.07528)

 **This code is based on the implementations of